-OSCR is a relatively small organisation with a very specific statutory focus - the registration and regulation of more than 24,000 charities with a wide group of beneficiaries.
+OSCR has a very specific statutory focus - the registration and regulation of more than 25,000 charities with a wide group of beneficiaries.
 As we consider charities' compliance with equality requirements, we will be particularly mindful of the principle of proportionality and relevance to ensure that our other regulatory functions are not neglected.